eric5412/Business-Analysis-of-Hotel-Bookings/Analysis-of-Hotel-Bookings.md

 - **Part 2:** The Random Forest machine learning algorithm was used to predict cancellation status, indicating if a booking would be canceled or not canceled.
-Several Random Forest machine learning models were built and compared, in order to evaluate which model was to be selected in providing estimates to support the hotels when calculating revenue projections.
+Four Random Forest machine learning models were built and compared, in order to evaluate which model was to be selected in providing estimates to support the hotels when calculating revenue projections.